-1. Stand with your right foot slightly in front of the left, both feet flat on the ground and your weight shifted a little bit more to the front foot.
+- Stand with your right foot slightly in front of the left, both feet flat on the ground and your weight shifted a little bit more to the front foot.
 Both knees should be soft, not locked.
-Hold your arms at your sides with your elbows bent as though your forearms were resting on the arms of a big chair.
+Hold your arms at yours sides with your elbows bent as though your forearms were resting on the arms of a big chair.

-3. Holding your pelvis level, rotate it clockwise and then counter-clockwise.
+- Holding your pelvis level, rotate it clockwise and then, counter-clockwise.

-4. Keep your upper body motionless and your shoulders still while you're rotating your hips.
-Imagine your shoulders are two headlights and the beams are always pointed straight ahead (shoulders still).
+- Keep your upper body motionless and your shoulders still while you’re rotating your hips.
+Imagine your shoulders are two headlights and the beams are always pointed straight ahead.

 Adding this exercise to the body looseners you do before your run or walk can help you feel your spine twisting at the T12/L1 junction and create more range of motion in your lower body without over-stressing your hip joints.

-The key phrase to remember here is this: every time your leg swings out behind you, allow your hip to go back with it … read the illustration below.
+The key phrase to remember here is this: every time your leg swings out behind you, allow your hip to go back with it (see below illustration).